Jimmy Williams (cornerback, born 1984): Early life

 Williams was born in Hampton, Virginia.
 As a child, he played for the Hampton Tornados in a youth football league.
 He attended Bethel High School as a senior, playing for the Bethel Bruins high school football team.
-He played the previous three seasons playing for Hampton High School, winning a state championship in 1998.
-Williams was known for his versatility during his prep career, competing at quarterback, safety, wide receiver and outside linebacker.
+He played the previous three seasons for Hampton High School, winning a state championship in 1998.
+Williams was known for his versatility during his prep career, competing at quarterback, safety, wide receiver, and outside linebacker.
 He earned All-Peninsula District honors as a junior and senior, adding first-team honors in 2001, and was elected to the Newport News Daily Press All-Star team as a senior.
 In his final season, he collected over 100 tackles with two sacks and intercepted seven passes, returning two for touchdowns as a safety and outside linebacker.
 On offense, he compiled over 1,000 yards of total offense as a quarterback, passing for five touchdowns and rushing for six.
 He also returned punts and kicks.

 College career

 Williams enrolled at Virginia Polytechnic Institute and State University, where he played for coach Frank Beamer's Virginia Tech Hokies football team as a free safety from 2002 to 2005.
 He played sparingly his first year, backing up All-American Willie Pile.

 In 2003 season, Williams moved into the starting job, and scored his first career touchdown, taking a 55-yard interception to the endzone against Rutgers.

 In the Hokies' 2004 ACC championship season, Williams moved from safety to cornerback and played a critical role in two close games.
-In a 17–10 win against Wake Forest, Williams intercepted a Matt Mauk pass in Hokie territory and returned it to midfield to set up a Tech scoring drive.
+In a 17–10 win against Wake Forest, Williams intercepted a Ben Mauk pass in Hokie territory and returned it to midfield to set up a Tech scoring drive.
 On Wake's final drive of the game, Williams broke up a pass in the endzone on third down that would have tied the game and potentially sent it into overtime.
 Against North Carolina, Williams intercepted a pass from Darian Durant just before halftime that set up a Hokies field goal.

 During his senior year at Tech, Williams was a finalist for the Jim Thorpe Award and a unanimous first-team All-American.
 Williams nickname during his senior year at Tech was called "the trash talker supreme".